tornado1979/hackernews/README.md

 Launches the test runner in the interactive watch mode.<br>
 See the section about [running tests](#running-tests) for more information.
+* the unit tests are missing, i have to add them.
 ### `npm run build`

 Builds the app for production to the `build` folder.<br>